 - Fabric: The trick here is to choose a fabric that is not to thin and flimsy.
 It is also important not to choose one that is thick and stiff.
 A nice medium weight canvas or cotton duck should do.
 A drop cloth would work well for this project.
 In terms of color you can choose white or tan.
 I would not suggest going to dark so you can see the stamp image.

-- Lavender: I choose these little lavender sachets for ease.
+- Lavender: I choose these little bags of lavender buds for ease.
 They are already bundled using a netting bag and are easily placed in the canvas cover.
 You may use loose lavender as well.
 I would just wrap it in cheese cloth or a similar light weight fabric before placing it in the canvas cover.
 The netting or cheese cloth will ensure the smell of lavender is present once covered in canvas.
 To enhance the lavender scent you can add drops of lavender essential oil

 - Marker: Any purple marker will do!